How to prune a bonsai tree like Mr Miyagi

 Tropical and sub-tropical bonsai trees need to be kept indoors though.
 These trees prefer humid conditions with the key being of course, in the name!
 These trees need to be kept in an area of the house which has sunlight exposure and is at a consistent temperature between 15 and 20 degrees Celsius.
 Mr Miyagi would have owned a tropical/sub-tropical bonsai tree as he was generally seen to be pruning his bonsai tree indoors.

-Like I said earlier, pruning is very important for general maintenance of your plants.
+Like we said earlier, pruning is very important for general maintenance of your plants.
 Bonsai trees are no different in that respect.
 You will need to prune the branches, the buds and the leaves of your tree to shape it in the correct way.
 The reason the branches of your tree will grow unevenly is because the branches of the tree will grow to compete for sunlight and this is known as ‘Apical Dominance’.
 Pruning needs to be done to counteract this.

 You will need to make sure that you remove weeds in the plant as they will be a common growth in your new bonsai tree.
 Make sure you remove them without upsetting the buds or existing leaves of your tree.